 - Passage Bourg l’Abbe ends and Passage du Grand Cerf starts almost opposite each other on Rue Saint-Denis.

 If you end up visiting a covered passage in Paris, I hope you enjoy it!
+Let me know if you have any favourites in the comments below.

-And do check out my other Paris blogs, including Paris in One Day, Paris in Winter and, if you’re a solo traveller (or would like to be) my comprehensive guide to travelling solo in Paris.
+Oh, and if you’re a solo traveller (or would like to be) you might find my comprehensive guide to travelling solo in Paris helpful.